2100, Residence

 • All income, excluding self-employment – Based on verifications or the person’s statement as best available information, determine how often income is received.
 If the income is based hourly or for piecework, determine the amount of income expected for one week of work.

-• Self-employment Income – Compute self-employment income, using one of these three methods:
+• Self-employment Income – Compute self-employment income, with one of these three methods:

 • Annual.
 Use this method if the person has been self-employed for at least the past 12 months.